 Where to Stay

 - The Aman Hotel in town is a quiet, plain, budget accommodation with double beds for roughly 450 Birr per night.
 I’ll speak very highly of its customer service, as the owner switched our rooms free of charges to accommodate bedding requests, and found me a translator for my interviews, last-minute at a very reasonable price.
-He did all of this for free, just to please us, and I promised I would give him glowing reviews on this website.
+He did all of this for free, and I promised I would give him glowing reviews on this website.
 The Aman is also conveniently located in the centre of town, close to restaurants, juice bars, shops, and the rock-hewn churches.
-Wireless Internet included in room rate.
+WiFi is included in the room rate.

 Day 13: Lalibela to Dire Dawa

-It was a bittersweet feeling leaving Lalibela.
-On one hand, I was thrilled I had been able to visit, speak with pilgrims, and gain a special understanding of their journey through interviews, but on the other hand, I knew that few other adventures would ever be as eye-opening or fantastic.
-What could Dire Dawa possibly have to offer after 13th century rock-hewn churches and a pilgrimage nearly 1,000 years old?
-To think I had been enchanted by the chapel allegedly containing the Ark of the Convenant in Aksum… Either way, I was pleasantly surprised by this eastern Ethiopian city, which I landed in around 2 p.m. on the very first day of 2016.
+It was a bittersweet leaving Lalibela.
+On one hand, I was thrilled I had been able to speak with pilgrims and gain a special understanding of their journey through interviews, but on the other hand, I knew that few other adventures would ever be as eye-opening or impactful.
+What could Dire Dawa possibly offer us after 13th century churches and a pilgrimage nearly 1,000 years old?
+Either way, I was pleasantly surprised by this eastern Ethiopian city, which I landed in around 2 p.m. on the very first day of 2016.

 KAZIRA AND MEGALA

-Dire Dawa was founded in 1897 and is the fourth-largest city in Ethiopia with a population exceeding 600,000 people.
-Tired and cranky, right away, Ian and I got into a bit of a scuffle with the airport cab drivers, who wanted to charge us a truly insulting rate to take us to the Ras Hotel, which is less than a 15 minute walk directly from the terminal (and should only cost about 15 Birr).
-There isn’t much to see in Dire Dawa in terms of tourist attractions, apart from the old Imperial Railway Company of Ethiopia (which isn’t really worth the entrance fee) and a few busy, messy markets where traditional cloths, tacky home decorations, and plastic cookery are sold in bulk.
-We quickly found however, that Dire Dawa wasn’t about the tourism checklist — it was about experiencing the unique feel and vibrancy of a city caught between past and present.
-In Dire Dawa, these two time zones are physically divided by the Dechatu Wadi river, which runs between its two different settlements.
-To the northwest lies the European-influenced ‘new town’ of Kezira, and to the east lies the more colourful ‘old town’ of Megala.
-Naturally, Ian and I were more interested in exploring Megala, so we crossed the Dechatu river, which at this time of year, was dried up, full of garbage, and being used as a soccer pitch.
+There isn’t much to see in Dire Dawa in terms of tourist attractions, apart from the old Imperial Railway Company of Ethiopia (which isn’t really worth the entrance fee) and a few busy, messy markets where traditional cloths, plastic home decor and cookery are sold in bulk.
+We quickly found however, that Dire Dawa wasn’t about the tourism checklist — it was about experiencing the feel of a city, like so many in Ethiopia, caught in between past and present.
+In Dire Dawa, these two proverbial time zones are physically divided by the Dechatu Wadi river, which runs between the city’s two different settlements.
+To the northwest lies the globalized ‘new town’ of Kezira, and to the east lies the more colourful ‘old town’ of Megala.
+We wanted to start in Megala, so we crossed the Dechatu river, which at this time of year, was dried up, full of garbage, and being used as a soccer pitch.

 Megala had a distinctly Arabic feel to it and was home to more Muslims that we had observed anywhere else in Ethiopia.
-We attracted quite a few stares — it was a very poor area, and I had never seen so many khat-addicted men and children living on the streets among heaps of trash.
-Megala was a rather disorderly place, but people were as kind and friendly as they had been everywhere else — happy to offer directions in whatever broken English they could, and to have us over for coffee and sugared popcorn.
+We attracted quite a few stares — it was a very poor area, and I had never seen so many khat–addicted men and children living on the streets among heaps of trash.
+Its residents, however, were as kind and friendly as they anywhere else in Ethiopia — happy to offer directions in whatever broken English they could, and to have us over for coffee and sugared popcorn.
 We bought a custard apple and walked through the streets, dodging mules and goats along the way.
-We found lots of barbershops, carpet traders, and fabric stores, and an old junk lot where ancient European cars sat stationary collecting rust (specimens Ian, as an automobile enthusiast, had long believed extinct).
+We found lots of barbershops, carpet traders and fabric stores, and an old junk yard where ancient European cars collected rust (specimens that Ian, as an automobile enthusiast, had long believed extinct).
 After wandering around for a few hours, we decided to partake in the local past-time, and bought a bag of khat to chew after dinner.
-Drugs are not my thing EVER, but… when in Rome, right?

-Khat is a flowering plant native to the Horn of Africa and its chewing as a social custom dates back thousands of years.
+Khat is a flowering plant native to the Horn of Africa and its use as a social custom dates back thousands of years.
 It’s legal in Ethiopia and its effects as a narcotic are very mild.
-We paid 20 Birr for quite a large bag of it and though I was nervous about chewing it, I was eager to understand what it was about these rather unremarkable leaves that had so many wasting their days away with open sacks of them at their feet.
-The sight of two ferenji (a woman especially) walking around town with a big bag of khat however, was enough to send most passersby into fits of roaring laughter, and some people even came up to us to give us handshake or a high five.
-Apparently, this wasn’t something done by white people, or at least not in that part of town.
-Not wanting to attract any more attention, Ian and I went back towards the hotel instead, had a quick pasta dinner at the Paradiso Restaurant, and stopped at a bar to begin our ‘trip.’
-We bought some strawberry and banana gum from the sweet box children patrolling the square, and chewed it along with the khat to curb its bitter flavour.
+We paid 20 Birr for a large bag of it, and I was eager to understand why it had so many people spending their days with open sacks of it at their feet.
+The sight of two ferenji walking around town with a big bag of khat, however, was enough to send most people into stitches.
+I swung it over my shoulders, just to be dramatic, sending some into further fits of laughter, while others walked over give us handshake or high five.
+Having had our fill of playing the clown, Ian and I walked back towards the hotel, had a quick pasta dinner at the Paradiso Restaurant, and stopped at a bar to chew.
+We bought some strawberry and banana gum from the sweet box children patrolling the square, and chewed it along with the leaves to curb its bitter flavour.

-We spent the next few hours enjoying beers (here we had our first taste of the malty Harar stout, which was by far our favourite local brew), and chewing away on the bright green leaves.
-What struck me most about khat was that its calming, relaxing effect wasn’t worth the effort required to consume it — you had to chew quite a bit to feel anything at all, while putting up with a relatively unpleasant taste.
-You’ve also got to keep it bunched up in your cheeks like a chipmunk to soak up the juice, which makes everyone look a bit silly as they struggle to converse with a mouth full of green.
+We spent the next few hours enjoying beers (our first taste of the malty Harar stout, which soon became our favourite), and chewing away on the bright green leaves.
+In the end, I decided, their soothing, relaxing effect wasn’t worth the effort required to obtain it — you have to chew quite a bit to feel anything, while putting up with a relatively unpleasant taste.
+You also have to keep the leaves bunched up in your cheeks to soak up the juice, which makes everyone look a bit silly as they struggle to converse with a mouth full of green.
 In the end, the effects of the khat were almost unnoticeable; we were a little bit more mellow and talkative, but otherwise quite sober and alert.
-Around midnight (we decided to have a second round of New Year’s celebrations), we took a tuk tuk back to the hotel (40 Birr), and packed our bags for our trip to Harar.
+Around midnight, we decided to have a second round of New Year’s celebrations, took a tuk tuk back to the hotel (40 Birr), and packed our bags for our trip to Harar.

 Where to Stay